Yaro-bit/address-manager-pro/README.md

-Address Manager Pro is a lightweight Next.js + React + TypeScript app that helps you manage an address portfolio sourced from Excel.
-It uses Tailwind CSS for UI and works well in a regular browser or inside a Capacitor wrapper.
-No verified source found.

-Import .xlsx/.xls files, automatically deduplicate by normalized address, and then search, filter, and sort your data.
-View items grouped by region, edit notes inline, see simple KPIs, and export to CSV on the web.
+## Address Manager Pro

+**Address Manager Pro** is a lightweight **Next.js + React + TypeScript** app, fully vibe-coded for a friend’s needs.
+It helps manage an address portfolio pulled from Excel, with a clean UI built in **Tailwind CSS**.
+Runs smoothly in a regular browser or wrapped with **Capacitor** for mobile.

+---

+### Features
+- Import `.xlsx` / `.xls` files
+- Automatic deduplication by normalized address
+- Fast search, filter, and sort
+- Grouped-by-region view
+- Inline note editing
+- Simple KPIs overview
+- CSV export directly from the web

+---

+**Built for friend, runs for everyone.**